jenkinsci/hashicorp-vault-plugin/README.md

 ## Caveats

-If using the AWS secret backend for vault you need to make sure you give some time for the IAM credentials to become active.
+If using the AWS secret backend for vault you need to make sure you give some time for the IAM credentials to become active (unless using STS).
 For example, a build job may look like the following:

 ```
 sleep 5 && aws ec2 describe-instances